ijon9/ILackCreativitySo-MeToo/README.md

 # Plan:
 ### Underlying container: doubly-linked nodes
-### With doubly-linked nodes, all our runtimes for adding, removing, and
-getting will be constant time.
+With doubly-linked nodes, all our runtimes for adding, removing, and getting will be constant time.
+We have already seen in class that singularly-linked nodes proved to be more efficient that ArrayLists when we were implementing the Queue interface.
+However, that only goes one way.
+With singularly-linked nodes we cannot move directly from the pointer at the last node to the node right before it.
+We must traverse through all the nodes from the first node to get to it.
+If we implemented singularly-linked nodes, this would be a problem for the runtime of removeLast().
+We would get a linear runtime.
+A doubly-linked node allows us to have a direct access to the node before the last node, which means removeLast() would be constant runtime.
+Although the implementation for doubly-linked nodes will be slightly more complex than that of singularly-linked nodes, it will be worth the effort for the minimal runtime we will achieve after implmentation.

 # To-Do List:
 ## 1. Implement core methods